yerlansharipov/vcard/README.md

 ## How to Use
-- Enter your personal information
+-Enter your personal information
-- Press "Generate vcard" button
+-Press "Generate vcard" button
-- Show it to your new friend to scant QR code (Every native camera app has capability of reading QR codes)
-- QR code contains infromation in .vcf format.
+-Show it to your new friend to scant QR code (Every native camera app has capability of reading QR codes) -QR code contains infromation in .vcf format.
 Therefore it will imported directly to contacts

 <br />
 <br />